Kinvey/html5-sdk/README.md

 * `npm run bundle`: bundle the sdk for dist

 ## Test
-The Kinvey-Angular-SDK is setup to run unit and end to end tests.

 _Note: Before running any tests you will need to run `npm install` to install any dependencies required._

 ### Unit Tests